 Obsessive Compulsive Disorder (OCD) is regarded as an anxiety disorder and can be very debilitating.
-OCD is relatively common; here in the United Kingdom current estimates suggest that 1.2% of the population will have OCD.
+OCD is relatively common; here in the UK current estimates suggest that 1.2% of the population will have OCD.
 That means 12 out of every 1000 people!

 Do I have OCD?

-The condition has two main parts: obsessions and compulsions.
+There are two main parts: obsessions and compulsions:

 - Obsessions are unwelcome thoughts, images, urges or doubts that repeatedly appear in your mind.
-Common examples include thinking that you have been contaminated by dirt and germs, experiencing a sudden urge to hurt someone or unwanted blasphemous thoughts.
+Common examples include; thinking that you could be contaminated by dirt and germs, experiencing sudden urges to hurt someone or unwanted blasphemous thoughts.
 Understandably, these obsessions are often frightening or seem so horrible that you can’t share them with others.
-The obsession interrupts your other thoughts and makes you feel very anxious.
+They interrupt other thoughts and make you feel very anxious.

-- Many people find that they begin to avoid certain situations that make the obsessions and compulsions worse.
-For example, avoiding certain foods if you believe they have been contaminated.
+- Many people find that they avoid the situations that make the obsessions and compulsions worse.
+For example, you might avoid certain foods if you believe they have been contaminated.